NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, aluminum siding, asbestos siding, brick veneer, composite shingle siding, fiber cement siding, masonite siding, none, stucco, synthetic stucco, vinyl siding, wood siding
      - The siding type of the walls.
 Also applies to rim joists.
-If not provided, the OS-HPXML default (see `HPXML Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-walls>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-walls>`_) is used.
    * - ``wall_color``
      - false
      -
      - Choice
-     - auto, dark, light, medium, medium dark, reflective
+     - auto, auto, dark, light, medium, medium dark, reflective
      - The color of the walls.
 Also applies to rim joists.
-If not provided, the OS-HPXML default (see `HPXML Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-walls>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Walls <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-walls>`_) is used.
    * - ``exterior_finish_r``
      - true
      - h-ft^2-R/Btu